Pine Tree Gardening

-A recent rainy Monday found me on a break between two client’s in the Hudson Point Nature Preserve.
-This nature preserve is a 2 minute walk from the garden I was working in; 10 minutes drive from Lake George and 20 minutes from Saratoga.
-This particular wildlife habitat gets significantly less press and applause than the Wilton Wildlife Preserve, which is in Saratoga.
-The truth is the two spaces are sisters, linked in the ecological network known as the, ” Connected Pine Grove.”
-Ecologists coined this term based on the environmental features neccessary to sustain habitat for the endangered Karner Blue Butterfly.
+Pine Tree Gardening: A recent rainy Monday found us on a break near a Pine Forest in the Albany Pinebush Nature Preserve.
+This nature preserve is a 2-minute walk from the garden we were working in; a 10-minute drive from downtown Albany and 20 minutes from Saratoga.
+This particular wildlife habitat is a sister site to the Wilton Wildlife Preserve, which is in Saratoga.
+The reality is the two spaces are like twins, linked in the ecological network known as the ” Connected Pine Grove.”
+Ecologists coined this term based on the environmental features necessary to sustain habitat for the endangered Karner Blue Butterfly.
 The particular features are Eastern White Pine forests, sandy soil and Blue Lupine Plant.

-It helps me to remember the beauty and uniqueness of this geographic region when I look at it through the Ecology lense, and remember the Connected Pine Grove.
-I no longer see as much artificial or manmade subdivision and compartmentalization.
-This entire ecosystem has a distinct flavor- and that is what I keep my eyes glued to.
+It helps to remember the beauty and uniqueness of this geographic region when we look at it through an Ecology Lense and remember the Connected Pine Grove.
+It’s no longer necessary to see as much artificial or manmade subdivision and compartmentalization.
+This entire ecosystem has a distinct flavor- and that is what we should keep our eyes glued to.

 Ready to grow your own Pine Tree Garden with native plants that love sand?
 Try an ounce of our Pinebush seed mix.

 Want our crew to design + build a custom native plants garden in your Saratoga, Albany or Niskayuna region home or business?
 Fill out our customer intake form and we’ll meet you soon.